Report | Cardiff City U21s 4 Swansea City U21s 3

 James Crole was the man to open the scoring for the home side before bagging a second inside 20 minutes.

-The Swans were rewarded a penalty minutes later after a handball in the box.
+The Swans were awarded a penalty minutes later after a handball in the box.
 Joel Cotterill eased the ball into the back of the net to halve the deficit, but the Swans saw the dismissal of in-form striker Josh Thomas in the aftermath.

 Before the interval, Wasiri Williams headed home from a Cotterill corner-kick, leaving the 10-man side deservedly level heading into the break.